aljedaxi/zettel/pages/cybernetics.md

 	- [[cynefin]]
 	- [[confluence framework]]
 	- [[[[viable system]] model]]
 	- the idea that a regulator must contain a model of its regulated is the [[good regulator theorem]].
-The
+The [[ethical regulator theorem]] [combines the good regulator theorem with the law of requisite variety and seven other requisites that are necessary and sufficient for a cybernetic regulator to be effective and ethical]